8AM - 5PM

-Position Information: The Student Conduct Coordinator investigates and adjudicates alleged violations of academic and social policies by University students and student organizations found in violation of University policies which promote personal and educational development and maintains University standards; Refers and presents cases to the Student Conduct and College Academic Integrity Committees; assists with daily operations of Student Conduct & Academic Integrity Programs; and actively participates in outreach and liaison activities.
+The Student Conduct Coordinator investigates and adjudicates alleged violations of academic and social policies by University students and student organizations.
+Determines sanctions and follow-up that promote personal and educational development and maintain University standards.
+Refers and presents cases to the Student Conduct and College Academic Integrity Committees.
+Assists with daily operations of Student conduct & Academic Integrity Programs and actively participates in outreach and liaison activities.
 This is a one year temporary funded career position with the possibility of extension based upon available funding.

 Conflict resolution, mediation, and problem solving skills to resolve complex, multifaceted, and often emotionally-charged disputes and to assist parties in reaching agreement.

 Ability in problem identification and reasoning.

 High degree of personal/professional integrity, respect for privacy and confidentiality, a sense of ethics, and a commitment to educating students.

 Strong organizational and time management skills, ability to set priorities, balance a heavy workload, adhere to a schedule and meet deadlines.

 Multicultural competencies; ability to work with diverse populations.

 Ability to develop original ideas to solve problems.

 Skills in judgment and decision-making, problem solving, identifying measures of system performance and the actions to improve performance.